 Simaro continued to release hit after hit, all of which became memorable hits.
 There was Cedou, Eu Benite, Mbanzi Ya Kamundele, and Nganda tosalake fete, win which Simaro describes a series of strange dreams.
 Many of these songs became all time classics.
 With his success, It seemed like he could easily venture out on his own and pursue a successful solo career.
 Indeed in 1986, he released an album outside the TP OK Jazz system.
 The hist song from that album, Maya was voted as Zairean song of the year for 1986.
 The release of that album created tension between him and Franco.

-When Simaro’s sister passed away, Simaro composed the song Testament Ya Bowule in which he describes how he heard the bad news and how he struggled to explain to his sisters two children that their mother died.
+When a friend’s sister passed away, Simaro composed the song Testament Ya Bowule in which he describes how he heard the bad news and how he struggled to explain to the two children of Bowule that their mother died.
 Towards the end of the song Simaro asks Heavenly Angels to take care of his sister as she enters a strange land.
 He then asks Bowule to pass his greetings to those who had passed on including their parents.

 When Franco passed away in 1989, Simaro became band leader of TP OK Jazz.
 He had reached an agreement with Franco’s family regarding revenue sharing and other legal issues.
 However in 1993, there was a major disagreement between band members such as Simaro on one side against Franco’s family and the singer Madilu on the other side.
 So Simaro and most of the band members left TP OK Jazz to form Bana OK (people of OK).